Madagascar Wildlife Safari

-This natural avenue of imposing Grandidier’s baobabs is one of Madagascar’s must-see sights.
-It is located some 45 minutes from Morondava.
+This is a natural avenue of imposing Grandidier’s baobabs.
+It is one of Madagascar’s must-see sights.
+It is some 45 minutes from Morondava.
 This is on the dusty track to Kirindy Reserve, Baobab Alley is best visited around sunrise or sunset.
-This is because the softer lighting brings out the red tones of the tree trunks and makes for a splendid photo opportunity.
+This is because the softer lighting brings out the red tones of the tree trunks.
+This makes for a splendid photo opportunity.

-Your Madagascar wildlife safari make a morning visit of Kirindy private reserve before heading to Bekopaka village where the TSINGY of Bemaraha national park entrance is.
+Your Madagascar wildlife safari make a morning visit of Kirindy private reserve.
+This is before heading to Bekopaka village where the TSINGY of Bemaraha national park is.

-Kirindy is the best place in the whole island to observe FOSSA (The biggest carnivorous and cat-like of Madagascar) It also home to seven species of lemur.
+Kirindy is the best place in the whole island to observe .
+This is thee biggest carnivorous and cat-like of Madagascar.
+It also home to seven species of lemur.
 The most common are the common brown lemurs and the Verreaux’s sifakas.

-These long-legged, seven-pound lemurs, white with dark patches, leap among tree trunks high in the canopy, propelled by their powerful hind legs but continually maintaining an upright posture.
-The remaining species are nocturnal:
+These are long-legged, seven-pound lemurs, white with dark patches, leap among tree trunks.
+This is high in the canopy, propelled by their powerful hind legs.
+They will do this maintaining an upright posture.
+The remaining species are nocturnal.

-The rare Coquerel’s giant mouse lemur and pygmy mouse-lemur, fork-crowned lemur, Gray mouse lemur, western fat-tailed dwarf lemur and red-tailed sportive lemur.
+They are the rare Coquerel’s giant mouse lemur and pygmy mouse-lemur.
+We also have fork-crowned lemur and Gray mouse lemur.
+Others are western fat-tailed dwarf lemur and red-tailed sportive lemur.
 Several bats, tenrecs, mongooses and rodents complete the mammal population.

 40 bird, 50 reptile and 15 amphibian species are also found in this magnificent forest.